Chart Color Schemes

 Age

-Granton's median age exceeds the national pattern
+Granton's population is slightly older than the national pattern